Slade: Legacy and influence

-Recognition

 In 1971, Record Mirror magazine voted Slade number 10 in the top UK groups based on singles for the year.
 During 1972, the then popular teen magazine, Fab 208, voted the band "Group of the Year" whilst in the Record Mirror magazine that same year; Slade were voted number two in the most promising British groups list, number five in the top 18 groups list and number 17 in the male groups category.
 Also in 1972, Slade were voted number one top band and leading recording act in the NME magazine chart points survey, and number one top live band.
 Radio Luxembourg presented Slade with the award for "Britain's act/group of the year" in 1973.

 In February 1973, Slade were voted Best Live Band by the Disc Music Awards.
 The same year, the band were again voted the world's top group in the NME Poll and top group in the BBC World Service Poll.
 In April 1973, Record Mirror magazine ranked Slade at number three of top 10 in both the album and singles band chart.
 Record Mirror's exclusive chart survey was based on a point system allocated according to position and length of time in UK charts for the first three months of the year.
 In July 1973, Record Mirror magazine ranked Slade at number six of 10 in the UK group singles chart and number 3 in the UK group albums chart.
 In 1973 and 1974, the band received the Carl-Alan award for Top Group.

 In early 1974, the band were voted the number one foreign group by Spain's biggest music magazine of the time and were voted best overseas group in Finland, Belgium and Ireland.
 The Disc Music Awards rated Slade as the best live group and top British group.
 Slade made number four in the "top groups in the world" category.
 Individual members were also acknowledged; Noddy Holder was number five in the best British male singers whilst Jim Lea made number nine in the top songwriter list.
 In the Record and Radio Mirror poll results of 1974, Slade were voted top British group, with Holder number two in the top British male singer list.
 Dave Hill and Jim Lea made the top British guitarist list at number one and seven respectively.
 Lea also appeared at number nine in the top British keyboardist list and number two in the miscellaneous instruments list.
 Don Powell was voted top British percussionist.
 The band collected the 1974 Belgian award for Best World Group.

 In February 1976, Record Mirror magazine voted Slade the third best UK group with Noddy Holder number eight in the best male singer and number six in the best songwriter categories.
 In 1980, Record Mirror voted the band number one for the most inspired comeback of the year.